-Fig. 1: Framework used in the study.
-The first step (1) involved relating fish site occupancy probability with coral and turf algae cover using site occupancy modeling. .
-In step (2) comprised connecting corals and fish The connection between corals and coral-associated fish in subnetwork 1 was established using the predicted site occupancy probability of each coral-associated fish (fish with different colors in the center of the network) relative to the cover of each coral species (corals with different colors in the left of the network).
-The connection between coral-associated and co-occurring fish in the subnetwork 2 was established based on the Pearson’s correlation between fish site occupancy probability.
-With the network already built, we ran the removal algorithm that eliminated corals, and subsequently computed the direct and indirect effects of coral species removal to the network robustness at each elimination step (t0, t1, to |A|).
+Fig. 1: Study framework.
+In step (1), we modelled the occupancy probability of fish as a function of coral and turf algae cover using site occupancy modeling.
+Based on the model output, we classified species as either coral-associated or co-occurring fish.
+In step (2), coral and fish species were connected based on the predicted site occupancy probability of each coral-associated fish (fish with different colors in the center of the network) relative to the cover of each coral species (corals with different colors, in the left).
+Then, coral-associated and co-occurring fish in subnetwork 2 were connected based on Pearson’s correlation values between fish site occupancy probability.
+With the networks established, we applied a removal algorithm that eliminated corals and subsequently calculated the direct and indirect effects of coral species removal on network robustness at each elimination step (t0, t1, to |A|).
 Lost links are shown in red.
-The third step (3) involved connecting fish species composition and species traits at each elimination step.
-The fourth step (4) consisted in computing the loss of trait space area along the elimination of corals and fish.
+In step (3), we related fish species composition and species traits at each elimination step.
+In step (4) we computed the loss in trait space area following corals and fish removal.
 The area delimited by the black polygon depicts the trait space area at t0, and the area delimited by the red polygon depicts the trait space area at t1.
-The fifth step (5) involved fitting a hyperbolic function (non-linear model) to robustness data regarding the remaining taxonomic (TD, first y-axis, solid curve) and functional diversity (FD, second y-axis, dashed curve) along the gradient of coral elimination (x-axis).
+Finally, in step (5), we applied a hyperbolic function (non-linear model) to the robustness data, analyzing both the remaining taxonomic diversity (TD, represented on the first y-axis with a solid curve) and functional diversity (FD, represented on the second y-axis with a dashed curve) along the gradient of coral elimination (x-axis).